shaon007/testRepo/README.md

 A total count of the search result is shown below the search field.

 The results are sorted by the order of their star rating from high to low.
 The results display git name, language followed by a truncated description.
+On click, they open the git repository in web view.

 ## Technologies implemented